Meet Our Guides

-A trilingual cat, Catalina Tong has a warm persona and is passionate about guiding both indoor (yes she guides in 3 different museums including the brand new Natural History Museum) and outdoor (Pulau Ubin has a special place in her heart).
+A trilingual cat, Catalina Tong has a warm persona and is passionate about guiding both indoors (yes, she guides in three different museums including the brand new Natural History Museum) and outdoors (Pulau Ubin has a special place in her heart).

-She is the consummate storyteller that goes the extra mile.
-She trawls far and wide for amazing anecdotes and her strength is her depth of research to bring out the best tales.
+She is the consummate storyteller who goes the extra mile to find fascinating anecdotes.
 She is also an animal lover and bird whisperer at times.

 She has lived half her life in Singapore and half overseas.
-A global citizen but her heart is here in Singapore.
+Catalina is a global citizen, but her heart lives in Singapore.

 Bruce Bird +

 Bruce Bird’s first visit to Singapore was in 1968 as a young Australian Naval officer on his first warship.
 He spent some 25 years in the Navy and an equal amount of time in private enterprise.

 Bruce’s other roles have included being the Assistant Defence Adviser to Singapore and Brunei, where he also dual-hatted as the Royal Australian Navy Liaison Officer in Singapore.
 In this role he was responsible for the resupply of visiting Australian warships.

 But his dream all those years was to become a Singapore Tour Guide and he is delighted to have recently achieved this goal!